 Evaluate visual acuity, contrast sensitivity, and visual fields as appropriate and critical to appropriate diagnosis.

 Measure the Snellen visual acuity of each eye at 20 feet (far) and at 16 inches (near), indicating function of the central (foveal) vision at distance (Figure A.1) and at near.
 Repeat the measurement, using a pinhole.
-If acuity improves to 20/30 or better, the patient may simply need a new glasses prescription to correct his ...
+If acuity improves to 20/30 or better, the patient ...